StackVista/stackstate-docs/latest.md

 ## Supported StackState versions

-The supported versions of StackState are listed below:
+The currently supported versions of StackState:

 * **StackState v5.1** - You are currently reading the documentation for StackState version 5.1.
 * **StackState v5.0** - [Switch to the v5.0 docs](https://docs.stackstate.com/v/5.0/).